Conocimiento

 How much extra cold dry ice pack do you need for your lane?

 Start with your heat load, then translate to kilograms of dry ice.
 A quick field rule: for a 24‑hour hold in a 12–24 L EPS cooler shipping frozen food, many shippers start around 2–4 kg.
 For 48–72 hours, 4–8 kg is common.
-The right number depends on insulation (R‑value), tamaño de la caja, ambient peaks, and how often the parcel is opened.
+The right number depends on insulation (Valor R), tamaño de la caja, ambient peaks, and how often the parcel is opened.

 A simple way to estimate is to add product pull‑down (if not already frozen), packaging heat leak, and a safety margin.
 Because dry ice provides high energy per kg, un extra cold dry ice pack can reduce total mass compared with stacking gel bricks.
 Always validate with test shipments and a temperature logger.